-Several categories of income that are not presently subject to separate limitations present averaging problems similar to those presented by DISC dividends, FSC income, passive interest, and extraction income: that is, they frequently bear little foreign tax or abnormally high foreign tax, or are relatively manipulable as to source (U.S. or foreign).12
+Several categories of income that are not presently subject to separate limitations present averaging problems similar to those presented by DISC dividends, FSC income, passive interest, and extraction income: that is, they frequently bear little foreign tax or abnormally high foreign tax, or are relatively manipulable as to source (U.S. or foreign).

 The House proposed separate foreign tax credit limitations for passive income (broadly defined), banking and insurance income, and shipping income.
-The Senate Finance Committee amended the House bill's foreign tax credit limitation provisions, in part, to reduce the bill's adverse effect on the international competitiveness of U.S. firms, 13 an example of Congressional treatment of capital import neutrality as a worthwhile goal.
-14 Like the House bill, the Senate amendment adopted a separate limitation for passive income, but unlike the House bill it did not add separate limitations for other categories of income except high withholding tax interest.
+The Senate Finance Committee amended the House bill's foreign tax credit limitation provisions, in part, to reduce the bill's adverse effect on the international competitiveness of U.S. firms, an example of Congressional treatment of capital import neutrality as a worthwhile goal.
+Like the House bill, the Senate amendment adopted a separate limitation for passive income, but unlike the House bill it did not add separate limitations for other categories of income except high withholding tax interest.

 The 1986 Act rate reductions were stated to be a major cause of Congress's concern about marginal incentives to invest overseas under the overall limitation.
-The 1986 Bluebook, for example, noted that: "Congress was concerned that the incentive to choose foreign over U.S. investment would be more pronounced in the future as a result of the Act's tax rate reductions: lower taxes (relative to foreign tax rates) cause many taxpayers to have more excess credits and more taxpayers to operate in excess credit positions."15
+The 1986 Bluebook, for example, noted that: "Congress

-12 H.R.
-Rep. No. 426, 99th Cong., 2d Sess.
+&lt;sup>12 H.R.
+REP. No. 426, 99th Cong., 2d Sess.
 335-336 (1985).
-See also, S. Rep. No. 313, 99th Cong., 2d Sess.
+See also, S. REP. No. 313, 99th Cong., 2d Sess.
 297-298 (1986).

-13 S. Rep. No. 313, 99th Cong., 2d Sess.
+&lt;sup>13 S. REP. No. 313, 99th Cong., 2d Sess.
 309-320 (1986).
 The committee's report states that "the taxation of foreign income also is modified to restrict opportunities to use passive financial transactions to reduce tax liability on U.S. income, while not hindering the international competitiveness of U.S. firms."